facebookresearch/Mephisto/packages/mephisto-task/README.md

 Closes the socket connection that was created with the Mephisto live server.
 This connection cannot be reopened.

-### `sendMessage(payload)`
+### `sendLiveUpdate(payload)`

-Once a connection is established, sends a message over the socket connection to the Mephisto live server on behalf of the current agent.
+Once a connection is established, sends an update packet over the socket connection to the Mephisto live server on behalf of the current agent.

 ### `agentStatus`